clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-preconfigured-cl-image.rst

 Convert the Clear Linux image to an ESXi-supported format
 *********************************************************

 #.
-SSH into the VMware server and log into an account with root privilege.
+SSH into the VMware server and login to an account with root privileges.
 #.
 Locate the uploaded image, which is typically found in `/vmfs/volumes/datastore1`.
 #.
 Use the :command:`vmkfstools` command to perform the conversion, as shown below: